 Explaining hearing-devices to children (a deaf child, siblings, family, friends or peers) can be a challenge in making sure everyone understands the facts.

-Concept books are a good way to explain to all children (deaf children, too) the specific frustrations and issues deaf children can experience.
-Understanding is increased, with the deaf child realising others are also in their position, and hearing children becoming aware of what’s involved.
+Concept books are great for explaining to all children the specific frustrations and issues deaf children can experience.
+Understanding is increased, with the deaf child realising others are in their position, and hearing children becoming aware of what’s involved.

 Try these concept book titles.
 Many are available only on Amazon.com but it’s worth sourcing an online stockist in your country to contain costs.